How to Create the Perfect Property Listing

 You also shouldn’t repeat information that can be found elsewhere on your page.
 This includes info like number of beds, baths, and stories.
 Your phone number or contact info shouldn’t be included in the listing either if it’s mentioned elsewhere.

 The perfect listing can be the difference between an instant switch from one tenant to another and a month-long vacancy.
 With those stakes on the line, you can’t afford to have a less than perfect listing.
-Hopefully these 6 tips and tricks have made you feel confident in your ability to write a great listing.
+Hopefully these 6 tips and tricks have made you feel confident in your ability to write a great rental property listing.